puzzlelang/puzzlelang.github.io/README.md

 set name 'Grace';
 ```

-The PUZZLE syntax is designed to be simple and easily understandable.
-Scripts are built on different statements that are mapped to some JavaScript functionality.

-Each statement consists of simple, mostly natual word-based commands, like `write file hello.txt 'world';`

 ## Statements

-puzzle scripts are split up into multiple statements, delimited by a semicolon (`;`).
+PUZZLE scripts are split up into multiple statements, delimited by a semicolon (`;`).
-Each statement can be single line or multiline, as long as it terminates with a semicolon.
+Each statement can be single line or multiline.

 ```puzzle
 print "this is a single line stamement.
 It ends with a semicolon";